 How to Get a Social Worker?

-In order to get help, you must apply for your needs to be assessed.
-This will be done by your local services to find out what help and support you need, whether this be healthcare and equipment, help in the home or residential care.
+To get help, you must apply for your needs to be assessed.
+This will be carried out by your local services to find out what help and support you need, whether this be healthcare and equipment, help in the home or residential care.

 To be assessed, contact your Local Authority.

-If you have any queries regarding the above or Social Services have become involved with your family, contact Karis Jones and her team of friendly and professional family law solicitors who can assist you.
+If you have any queries regarding the above or Social Services has become involved with your family, please contact our friendly and professional family law solicitors, who can assist you.